Agriculture Equipment Service Technician

 - Develop skills to perform engine maintenance, fuel systems repair and major diesel engine overhaul.

 - Demonstrate technical ability and competency to diagnose and service electrical systems and hydraulic systems.

 - Demonstrate the ability to troubleshoot and repair drive train systems.

 - Demonstrate the ability to understand and service air conditioning systems.

 - Obtain WI Air Conditioning Certificate.

 - Demonstrate technical ability to understand, operate, and service planting, forage, and grain harvesting equipment.

 - Demonstrate technical ability and competency to diagnose and service materials handling equipment (Skid loaders).

 - Develop safe procedure and practices for all phases of service and repair of agriculture equipment.

 - Develop the skills associated with computer-based systems on agriculture equipment.
+(Guidance systems and precision land management).
 Use of computers will be stressed.